whofferbert/harmonizer.lv2/README.md

 make
 ```

-The reboot your pi, or relaunch your DAW software, etc.
+The reboot your pi, or relaunch your DAW software, etc. and test again!

+Happy hacking!

 ## Notes